 5. John Trudell

-John Trudell was born in Omaha and was of Santee Dakota descent.
+From Omaha, we have John Trudell, who was of Santee Dakota descent.
 He was perhaps best known for his political activism as the spokesperson for the Indians of All Nations’ occupation of Alcatraz, the former high-security prison.

 His lyrics frequently touched on his upbringing and activism, with many songs offering listeners a visceral glimpse into his experiences.